-OREAS reference materials (RM) are intended to provide a low cost method of evaluating and improving the quality of precious and base metal analysis of geological samples.
+OREAS reference materials (RM's) are intended to provide a low cost method of evaluating and improving the quality of precious and base metal analysis of geological samples.
 To the explorationist, they provide an important control in analytical data sets related to exploration from the grass roots level through to resource definition.
+To the mine geologist, they provide a tool for grade control in routine mining operations.
 To the analyst, they provide an effective means of calibrating analytical equipment, assessing new techniques and routinely monitoring in-house procedures.